Dawei-cc/ccc-fiber/README.md

 Visit `localhost:8080/test2a`.
 You can see test2aRunningOn and handlerRunningOn are on the same fiber.
 Actually, test2 is still using Async coding style which we shall avoid.
 Test2a has the Sync coding style.
 Notice that test2 doesn't have @Suspendable.
+There is one exception which we could not use Sync coding style.
+It's the consumer of EventBus.
+### 4. Running concurrent jobs & FutureList/FutureMap
+Currently we are using the pattern in Dispatcher::test3 to run concurrent jobs which is Dispatcher.request() in this example.
+Visit `localhost:8080/test3`, you can see Dispatcher.request() is running on a fiber and each request() runs on different fibers.
+FutureList and FutureMap are the new tools to run concurrent jobs.
+We have an example in Dispatcher.test3a().
+Visit `localhost:8080/test3a` and you can see the output is similiar with the one from test3.
+The code with FutureList/FutureMap is much less than the old style.
+The most important thing why we need to deprecate the old style is the old style could not keep the ThreadLocal chain.
+This issue is covered in next section.
+### 5. ThreadLocal
+Uncommment 3 lines starting with `//4` in test3(), test3a() and request().
+Visit `localhost:8080/test3a` and `localhost:8080/test3` again.
+The threadLocal value could not be retrieved with the old style.
+This is because eventBus.send() belongs to Vert.x not Sync.
+When eventBus.send() is running, it puts the handler into Vert.x eventLoop which is running in native thread.
+After the handler is triggered, CCFiberUtil.ccFiberHandler() kicks off.
+Even CCFiberUtil.ccFiberHandler() creates a new fiber, but this fiber has no parent.
+So the code in this new fiber has no ThreadLocal values.
+FutureList/FutureMap do not have this issue, because FutureList/FutureMap creates new fibers in the parent fiber.
+So the new fibers can have ThreadLocal values in parent fiber.